 The goal of breast cancer surgery is to remove the entire tumor from the breast.
-Some of the lymph nodes from the underarm area (axillary nodes) may also be removed to see if they have cancer.
+Some of the lymph nodes from the underarm area (axillary nodes) may also be removed to see if cancer cells are present.

 Lumpectomy and mastectomy

 There are two basic types of surgery to remove breast cancer: